Powering the Blue Economy™: Ocean Observing Prize

-The second competition, the DEVELOP Competition, is currently underway and is focused exclusively on the theme of hurricane monitoring.
+The second competition, the DEVELOP Competition, focused exclusively on the theme of hurricane monitoring.
 The challenge theme may vary in future iterations of the prize.

-- Winner Announcement and Awards: Anticipated June 2022
+- BUILD Contest Winner Announcement & Awards: August 9, 2022

 All dates are subject to change, including contest openings, deadlines, and announcements.
-Final dates for the BUILD, and SPLASH contests will be posted here and on the HeroX site.
+Final dates for the SPLASH contest will be posted here and on the HeroX site.

 Sign up for updates on our HeroX challenge page.

 - Enable collection of valuable new data.
 Proposed innovations should increase the coverage, resolution, and/or types of ocean and atmospheric variables that can be observed, collected, processed, and transmitted, leading to improved understanding, monitoring, and management of the ocean.

 - Generate sufficient power from marine resources.
 Submissions must be able to generate enough power to meet the energy needs of the ocean observing community and prove the viability of marine energy to power ocean observing activities.

 - Accelerate commercialization of marine energy systems.
 Traditionally, marine energy devices developed for the electrical grid can take many years to design, build, and test.
 The prize aims to accelerate marine energy commercialization by working at smaller scales and zeroing in on the specific energy needs of ocean observing systems.

 - Forge a diverse community of innovators.
 This prize will welcome new innovators into the marine energy and ocean observing space.
 It will also help form new partnerships and collaborations among industry, academia, and government to create innovative ocean observing technologies powered by marine energy.

 Follow the Challenge